We’ll teach you how to build a campfire several different ways. In almost all cases when camping the Critterz love a fire (when it’s allowed).

-That said, packing the right stuff for a fire and understanding how to build a campfire is important to a successful trip.
+That said, packing the right gear for starting a fire and understanding how to build a campfire is important to a successful camping trip.
 The Critterz will go over what fire starters we like to use (practical and impractical) and how we do the actual fire builds.

 - BIC Classic